 Periapical X-ray

-A periapical X-ray shows a small section of the mouth, it concentrates on one or two teeth.
+A periapical X-ray shows a small section of the mouth, concentrating on one or two teeth.
 The entire tooth from the crown to the tip of the root (below the gums) will be visible.
 It is usually performed 1-2 times a year.

-It may help diagnose issues you didn’t know you had such as impacted teeth, fractures, cracks, and abscesses.
-Most often it is taken when the patient experiences acute pain.
+It may help diagnose issues you did not know you had, such as impacted teeth, fractures, cracks, and abscesses.
+It is most often taken when the patient experiences acute pain.
 This could be undiagnosed pain or pain that is suspected to be caused by failure of prior treatment.

 The dental professional will leave the room.
-You might have to wear a protective bib, one covering your thyroid gland at least.
+You should wear a protective bib, one covering your thyroid gland at least.
 The film will usually be mounted on a metal rod with a ring.
 You will have to bite down on the device.
 This will help it stay still.

-You will probably need more than one picture.
+You will need more than one picture.
 Additional radiographs are usually less expensive than the first.

 Periapical X-rays are taken when you come in for teeth whitening, SRP, RCT, veneers, crown placement, and tooth extraction.